Well-Equipped Classrooms and Outdoor Play Area

 Fruit trees, vegetables, and flowers flourish as children climb, bike, dig in the sand, and tend our organic garden.

 Our garden is planted with Jewish holidays in mind.
-Chanukah finds us harvesting different varieties of potatoes and onions to make latkes and pressing olives for oil for the candle lighting.
+Chanukah may find us harvesting different varieties of potatoes and onions to make latkes, and pressing olives for oil for the candle lighting.
 Our sukkah is beautifully decorated with pumpkins while corn, beans and flowers climb up the sides to create walls.
 In the spring, all seven species can be found on the yard as wheat and barley flower to join the grapevine, and fig, pomegranate, olive and date palm trees.
-Our snack left-overs happily feed our compost and worm bins allowing the rich compost to help our yard bloom.

 Picture a child involved in a gardening activity such as planting a seed.
 There are many concepts to explore, discover, and learn.

 - Children learn about science and nature when learning the names of, and recognizing, plants.

 - They practice math by counting scoops of dirt or the number of peas inside a pod.

 - They learn social skills by working with each other and taking turns as they put seeds into the ground.

 - They learn about Jewish holidays by watching the cycle of the garden, tasting holiday harvests, and smelling sweet spices.